We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 Kelly's trailer batteries are mounted on the tongue, out in the open, so this wasn't a good location for the solar controller.

-I ended up choosing to mount the controller inside the forward pass-thru baggage compartment, which meant a fairly short wire run from the controller to the batteries.
+I chose to mount the controller inside the forward pass-thru baggage compartment, which meant a fairly short wire run from the controller to the batteries.

 The back wall of the compartment was chosen as it was vertical and allowed for a secure mounting point.